SiliconLabs/wisun-br-linux/README.md

 > This configuration file has been written for `mbedtls` 3.0.
 Adapt it if
 > necessary.

-Optionally, `wsbrd` can be compiled with supports for [Silabs CPC](#should-i-use-cpc-or-plain-uart).
+Optionally, `wsbrd` can be compiled with support for [Silabs CPC](#should-i-use-cpc-or-plain-uart).
 To install Silabs CPC
 library: